 I got clearance and proceeded to, I believe, about the 4 mile fix, 090 degree radial at 3,500 feet, advised the crew to prepare for bailout, and gave an approximate time.
 Approach control advised that all agencies were notified of our intentions, and requested I let him know when we started to bail out.
 I believe he notified us at this time that the helicopter air/sea rescue had rotated and was not available but other units would be ready to assist us after bailout.
 As we approached our orbit point, I told the copilot to get out of his seat, strap on his life raft, then come back and monitor the controls while I located my raft.
 In all the confusion, for whatever reason, he never came back and, unfortunately, I was busy with other things and never gave it more thought until it was too late.
 Everyone except me was now out of the flight deck and in the back of the aircraft preparing for bailout.
 By this time, we were orbiting at 3,500 feet, the jet engines were shut down, and all the fuel tanks were at, or near, the empty mark.
 I advised the crew we were in position.
 They said they were ready and I ordered them to start bailing out.

-told him we were starting to leave the aircraft and that I would keep him
+and told him we were starting to leave the aircraft and that I would keep

-the crew called and said they couldn’t get any of the VNAF to jump.
+minutes, one of the crew called and said they couldn’t get any of the VNAF

-of us were really crazy about it, but we had pretty much run out of choices.
+None of us were really crazy about it, but we had pretty much run out

 Approximately over the coastline, I reversed course and pointed #839 eastbound out to sea.
 Hopefully, this maneuver would allow me enough time to set up the aircraft, depart the flightdeck, and bail out over the same area as the rest of the crew.
 With the aircraft on autopilot and steady on course, I set up a 200-300 foot-per-minute rate of descent, advised the controller I was bailing out, and got out of the seat.
 I took one last look at the fuel gauges, all of which were reading zero or less, and I was amazed that the engines were still churning.
 I looked for my life raft to strap on but couldn’t find it.
 Time was running out.
 If I didn’t get out of the aircraft soon, I’d be much farther out to sea than the other crewmembers.
 I made one more quick search.
 No dinghy, so I departed the flightdeck and headed for the back of the bird.
 I vaguely remember ripping off my helmet and giving it a sling somewhere in the cabin.
 I hate hats!
 When I reached the right side door, I quickly checked my ‘chute and other equipment, stepped to the threshold and looked outside.
 It was pitch black.
 For an instant I thought, “What the hell am I doing here?”
 I grabbed hold of the sides of the door to shove myself out.
 I hesitated.
 Then I walked to the other side of the cabin, turned around and headed for the right side opening in a dead run.
 No turning back now.
 I dived out head first and it seemed like I did a lot of tumbling as I was trying to count to ten.
 I felt like I was falling way too fast, so at about the count of “one thousand four,” I figured “To hell with 10” and jerked the D-ring as hard as I could.